-Originally from Montréal, Canada, I am the editor of OtC, Dr Marc Lanteigne (兰马克) (Ph.D.
+Originally from Montréal, Canada, I’m the editor of OtC, Dr Marc Lanteigne (兰马克) (Ph.D.
 McGill University, Montréal).
 I’m currently living and working in that unsung Arctic country (New Zealand).
 I am a lecturer and researcher in politics and international relations (China, East Asia, Polar Regions) at Massey University, Auckland.
-I have previous teaching and research experience in Canada, China, Norway, and the United Kingdom.
+I have previous teaching and research experience in Canada, China, Norway, and the United Kingdom, and have taught courses in international relations and comparative politics, including Asia and Europe.
+I have guest lectured as well on Arctic and Antarctic issues in China, Japan, North America and Western Europe.

-I’m the author of several articles on Chinese and East Asian politics and foreign policy, as well as the book Chinese Foreign Policy: An Introduction, which had its third edition published in 2016 and with a fourth edition in preparation for 2018.
-I have been interviewed on Arctic and polar affairs by The New York Times, Associated Press, Agence-France-Presse, South China Morning Post, as well as by news services from China, Iceland, New Zealand and Norway.
+I’m the author of several articles on Chinese and East Asian politics and foreign policy, as well as the book Chinese Foreign Policy: An Introduction, which had its third edition published in 2016 and with a fourth edition in preparation for early 2019.
+I have been interviewed on Arctic and polar affairs by The New York Times, Associated Press, Agence-France-Presse, South China Morning Post, as well as by news services from China, Iceland, New Zealand, Norway. and Switzerland.

 During the past few years, I’ve had the opportunity to present my recent research at international and regional conferences including the International Studies Association, the Arctic Circle, Arctic Frontiers, the High North Dialogue and the China-Nordic Arctic Research Council, and am an adjunct researcher as the Centre for Arctic Policy Studies at the University of Iceland, Reykjavík.
 I have conducted research and fieldwork in numerous parts of the Arctic and Northern Europe, including Alaska, Denmark, Finland, Greenland, Iceland, Norway and Sweden as well as Northern Canada, as well as in China, Japan, South Korea and Southeast Asia.